jlong/serve/README.txt

 == Advanced Options

-The serve command automatically binds to 0.0.0.0 (localhost) and uses port 3000.
-To serve files over a different IP (that is bound to your computer) or port you can specify those options on the command line:
+The serve command automatically binds to 0.0.0.0 (localhost) and uses port 3000 by default.
+To serve files over a different IP (that is bound to your computer) or port specify those options on the command line:

   $ serve 4000               # a custom port